If you’re looking to become an author, you might be thinking how much do authors make? Is it a sustainable career option?

 Because if you want to make money as an author, you have to make it a habit, a part of your life, and a job.

 So we recommend creating writing habits you can stick to in order to always be working on a story.

 If you truly want to “make it” as an author, writing and publishing a book series is a fast way to get there, especially if you publish multiple series.

-The reason you make more money with publishing a series is simple: one customer is more likely to make multiple purchases.
+The reason you make more money by thinking up and releasing a book series is simple: one customer is more likely to make multiple purchases.

 If you have a great first book, they’ll buy the second and then the third, etc. This means you can make more money off of a single person.

-Not only that, but if one customer buys every book in your series, they’ll also usually leave reviews as well as buy other books you’ve published that aren’t in the series.
+And not only will readers buy more books, but if one customer buys every book in your series, they’ll also usually leave reviews as well as buy other books you’ve published that aren’t in that same series.

 Series establish a strong fanbase, which keeps you “employed” as a full-time author.